lpmi-13/current-projects/README.md

 - https://education.ardanlabs.com/

-# 142) Find some gaps in scaleway cli and submit a PR
+## 142) Find some gaps in scaleway cli and submit a PR
 - Easiest way to do this would be to start working on the k8s-the-hard-way walkthrough with it and see where the gaps are

-# 143) K8s the hard way on scaleway
+## 143) K8s the hard way on scaleway
 - Possible that the CLI, which is very new, needs some functionality added to be able to complete the walkthrough

-# 145) Homelab network expansion
+## 145) Homelab network expansion
 - get one pi for just prometheus/grafana
 - fire up three VMs on the mini (also decide what to put in three VMs)
 - step though https://grafana.com/blog/2019/08/22/homelab-security-with-ossec-loki-prometheus-and-grafana-on-a-raspberry-pi/

-# 146) K8s the hard way on OVH
+## 146) K8s the hard way on OVH
 - they have a defunct CLI and not really great API docs, so this one might require a bit of upfront work to actually even get a command line client working

-# 147) Match up songs for lyrics plus karaoke tune
+## 147) Match up songs for lyrics plus karaoke tune
 - grab beats per minute (tempo) from spotify API for a number of different artists
 - https://www.uswitch.com/broadband/every-countrys-favourite-karaoke-song-mapped/
 - https://github.com/benjojo/bpm
 - also look at using metadata from the spotify audio features API
 - output pairs of songs from different genres that have similar factors (x, 2x, 1/2x, etc) and sing karaoke with the melody of one and the lyrics of another

-# 148) set up a simple AWS environment with a three-tiered architecture and then break it
+## 148) set up a simple AWS environment with a three-tiered architecture and then break it
-- related to #140
+- related to ##140
 - https://jaxenter.com/chaos-engineering-cpu-spike-174107.html
 - get a list of other things to cause problems
 - figure out a good base domain to have for my examples (do-some-chaotic-good.com)?
 - figure out a good base domain to have for my examples (do-some-chaotic-good.com...?)...AWS can register .com domains, so just pick one and use that as the base piped into the terraform code
 - use some ideas from https://www.thevoid.community/ open incident database

+## 149) Create a micromaterial to match function type signatures in typescript with plain JS objects
+- Utility types matched with what happens when you use them
+- return signatures matched with which Object is an example of that
+- other very basic, but easy to forget stuff